Tucking the Tailbone in T’ai-Chi-Form Practice: Good or Bad?

 Whereas it is important to be able to attain a state of han xiong ba bei when it is needed for exerting a large forward force, doing the form in a such a continued state of extension has no purpose because you are not exerting a large force on another person.
 The natural lumbar curve is appropriate for standing and locomoting, as occurs in the movements of the T’ai-Chi form.
 Holding the body in a state of unnecessaty tension is a fixation, which is also against the T’ai-Chi principles.
 Instead, in doing the T’ai-Chi form, it is only necessary to allow the pelvis to float and the lumbar curve to release naturally.
 Of course, those practitioners who are unable to achieve han xiong ba bei without tucking will need to retrain their thinking and learn to attain natural, released shape of their lumbar spines.

-http://www.youtube.com/watch?v=H31_SUtj4o0.
-Note that the “tucking” is done by pulling the pelvis forward rather than by extending the back muscles!
+Here is a link pertaining to tailbone-tucking in which “tucking” is done by pulling the pelvis forward rather than by extending the lower-back muscles! http://www.youtube.com/watch?v=H31_SUtj4o0.

 ©Copyright 2011 by Robert Chuckrow